spacexnu/adlermedrado.com.br/content/now.md

 layout: "staticpage"
 ---

-# What I'm doing now?
+# What I'm doing now

 This is a [now page](https://nownownow.com), and if you have your own site, [you should make one](https://nownownow.com), too.